openharmony/docs/en/application-dev/media/camera-performance-improvement.md

 # Using Performance Improvement Features (for System Applications Only)

 The camera startup performance is affected by time-consuming operations such as power-on of underlying components and initialization of the process pipeline.
 To improve the camera startup speed and thumbnail display speed, OpenHarmony introduces some features.
 The capabilities of these features are related to underlying components.
-You need to check whether these capabilities are supported before using them.
+You need to check whether your underlying components support these capabilities before using the capabilities.

 These features are involved in the processes of starting the camera device, configuring streams, and taking photos.
 This topic describes the three scenarios.